jayhuber/course_tree_list/README.txt

 Changelog
 ---------
+v2013090900:
+- Fixed hardcoded string that should have been in language file.

 v2013011600:
 -Error with missing $ie variable causing other browsers beside Internet Explorer to display "undefined variable" -This fix is credited to Aleksandra Ferenz - Thank You!